jonlabelle/AntiLdapInjection/README.md

 Install-Package AntiLdapInjection
 ```

-Additional installation options can be found on the [NuGet page](https://www.nuget.org/packages/AntiLdapInjection).
+Additional installation options can be found on [NuGet].

 ## Usage